by Trey Yeatts

 See above note on the Zapruder film.

-Innuendo Freeway. –Yeah, you don’t have to be Fellini to figure that one out.
+Innuendo Freeway. –Yeah, you don’t have to be Fellini to figure that out.

+An accurate quote from a George Carlin comedy bit on his 1972 album FM & AM about subliminal sexual imagery in TV commercials, specifically a train going into a tunnel: “You don’t have to be Fellini to figure that out.”
 Federico Fellini (1920-1993) was an Italian film director known for such art-house fare as La Dolce Vita, 8½, Satyricon, and Juliet of the Spirits.
+(Thanks to sirstack for this reference.)

 Yeah, I bet if the scientists sent us Citizen Kane, it’d have a twenty-minute sled sequence in it.